 The monumental arch in the Etruscan Walls of Perugia is sometimes referred to as the Etruscan Arch and sometimes as the Arch of Augustus.
 The Roman Emperor himself had his name engraved on the monument after his troops had defeated the Perugini.
+The arch, located in the northern part of the wall, gave out onto the Via Amerina consular road.

 Etruscan Arch Perugia